SerendipifyMe/GroupDiscoveryAppTemplate/README.md

 #### Details and Implementation Example

 The Serendipify.Me API (configured to work with the "test" instance) consists of:
-- group management functionality (performed by the group initiator - identified by the *OWNERSESSION* id)
+- group management functionality (performed by the group initiator)
  - create new group
  - add user to group

-- user matching functionality
+- user matching functionality (for your mobine app's users)
- - read my current matching interests:
+ - read my current matching interests
  - set new preferences
  - get the matching users